sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     ```

-13. Now go to the `java-tutorial` directory and execute:
+13. Now go to the `java-tutorial` directory and run:

     ```Bash/Shell
     mvn clean install
     ```

-14. Then execute:
+14. Then run:

     ```Bash/Shell
     cf push